-- Assuming the individual is appropriate, basic information about the evaluation is given to the evaluee, and basic information is gathered from the evaluee and the referral source.
+- When appropriate, basic information about the evaluation is given to the individual, and basic information is gathered from the individual and the referral source.

-- The evaluee arrives, initial paperwork is completed, and labs are drawn.
+- The individual arrives, initial paperwork is completed, and lab work is done.

-- Each component of the evaluation listed above is completed within an individual meeting.
-This takes place over a period of 3-5 days.
+- Each step in the evaluation process described above is completed within an individual meeting.
+These take place over a period of 3-5 days.

 - Individual assessments are completed, and the principal members of the team meet to discuss the findings.

-- Evaluation team arrives at consensus regarding diagnoses and recommendations.
+- The evaluation team makes its diagnoses and recommendations.

-- Based on this consensus, a written and signed document containing initial diagnoses and recommendations is sent to the referral source and then verbally communicated to the evaluee during the exit interview.
+- A written and signed document describing the team’s initial diagnoses and recommendations is sent to the referral source and verbally communicated to the individual during the exit interview.

-If you have further questions about addiction treatment, or would like to schedule an evaluation, please contact our Admissions and Outreach coordinator at 205-975-7350.
+If you have questions about addiction treatment or would like to schedule an evaluation, please contact our admissions and outreach coordinator at 205-975-7350.

 - Frequently Asked Questions